 Also known as the Marques of Comillas, López was a nineteenth-century businessman who formed the Banco Hispano Colonial bank and earned a vast fortune transporting slaves to Cuba.

 Although today, the idea of building a monument to a notorious slave trader might seem incredible.
-During the eighteenth and nineteenth centuries, the slave trade was just another business in which many wealthy entrepreneurs had gotten involved, not to mention the British Royal Family.
+During the eighteenth and nineteenth centuries, the slave trade was just another business opportunity and a very lucrative one at that.

 Having said that, even in the nineteenth century, not everyone was fond of slave traders, and shortly after the monument was installed in 1884, Antonio Lopez’s own brother-in-law is reported to have said the following:

 What do you think, Spaniards, of this indignity?
 What do the people of Barcelona think?
 They can be very proud of having a shark in human flesh standing in one of their public squares, paying homage to a man who was notorious for his cruelty on the island of Cuba, before he earned his fame on the Peninsula with his piles of money and lavishness.
 That square could rightly be called Slave Square, because it is a monument to and glaring elevation of all those who trade in human flesh.